ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

 # Sharing and mounting a file share from another account
 {: #file-storage-accessor-create}

-As a storage administrator that manages multiple accounts, you can share an NFS file system across accounts, so the data that your applications depend on is available across the different systems within the company.
+As a storage administrator who manages multiple accounts, you can share an NFS file system across accounts, so the data that your applications depend on is available across the different systems within the company.
 You can also share your {{site.data.keyword.filestorage_vpc_short}} with the [IBM watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx){: external} service.
 {: shortdesc}

 [Cross-account service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) is used to establish trust between share owner and accessor accounts.
 Also, the appropriate IAM platform and services roles must be assigned to the users so they can perform their tasks.
 To create an accessor share within the same account as the origin share, the user must have *Share Broker* and *Editor* roles.
-To create an accessor share within the a different account from the origin share, the user must have *Share Remote Account Accessor* and *Editor* roles.
+To create an accessor share within a different account from the origin share, the user must have *Share Remote Account Accessor* and *Editor* roles.
 For more information, see [IAM Roles and actions](/docs/account?topic=account-iam-service-roles-actions#is.share-roles).
 {: requirement}

 After the authorization is set in place and roles are assigned, you can create an accessor share that is bound to the origin share.
 The accessor share inherits the profile, size, encryption type both at rest and in-transit from the origin share.
 The origin share's account can see the IDs of the accounts who can mount the shared NFS share.